25 Colleges With Free Tuition for Senior Citizens

 Students must be South Carolina residents to receive the benefit, and admission is subject to program approval.

-Georgia Tech, one of the country’s top tech institutes, offers a 62 and Older Program that provides a waiver for both in-state graduate-level tuition and applicable student fees.
-Learners can earn a graduate or undergraduate degree by paying only the cost of books, supplies, and laboratory fees.
+For example, Georgia Tech, one of the country’s top tech institutes, offers a 62 and Older Program that provides a waiver for both in-state graduate-level tuition and applicable student fees.
+Students can earn a graduate or undergraduate degree by paying only the cost of books, supplies, and laboratory fees.

 Provision 4.2.1.9 in the Georgia Constitution includes rules regarding free college for seniors aged 62 and over.
 State residents can take higher education courses at any of the 31 colleges and universities in the state system at no tuition cost.

-Per KRS 164.284, Kentucky residents aged 65 years and older qualify for free tuition for any undergraduate or graduate college course at state-supported institutions.
-Students are responsible for additional charges, including course, book, and lab fees.
+Per KRS 164.284, Kentucky residents aged 65 years and older qualify for free tuition for any undergraduate or graduate college course at state-supported institutions, like Kentucky State University.
+Students are responsible for any special or additional charges, including course, book, and lab fees.

 5. Northern Michigan University